 The Importance of Sharing

 Think about what you plan to share online.
 Think about what you want to post online – pictures, quotes, blog posts, news articles, etc. This is the part where you are expressing your work, your passion, and ultimately your expertise.
 Create an editorial calendar to stay on track with your posts.
-If you come across an article you feel passionate about, save it, so it can be shared for later.
+If you come across an article you feel passionate about, save it to be shared later.
 Create a bookmark and save all links and relevant content.
 When you post an article or link to social media, include your own short personal commentary.

 I strongly believe that within your business, every online post should truly be meaningful to you.
 Posts should portray your company values and unique expertise, as well as what you believe your company ultimately brings to your community, market, and even society in general.

 Still a little intimidated by social media?
 You’re not alone.
 Here are some insights we’re happy to share.